pkErbynn/DataStructures-Algorithms-Demystified/1_problemSolvingPatterns/2_two_pointers/note.md

 - INPUT: mostly one SORTED array input
 - prevents from using 2 for-loops on same array
 - index positions can be moved around to meet certain conditions
-- sorted cus pointer move either toward the begining, MIDDLE or END based on condition
+- sorted cus pointer move either toward the **begining, MIDDLE or END** based on condition
 - OUTPUT: pair of positions/indexes or element

+> Leverage Two-Pointers  when dealing with problems having an array (or a LinkedList), with **sorted arrays** (or LinkedLists) and need to find a **set of elements that fulfill certain constraints**.
+The set of elements could be a pair, a triplet or even a subarray.

 ## Note
 The two-pointer approach is a common technique used in data structure questions that involve arrays, linked lists, or strings.
 It involves the use of two pointers, typically initialized at the beginning of the data structure,